HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Often inconvenient to return plants if they fail.

-Examples of places to shop: - eBay, Etsy, Amazon.co.uk, Amazon.com (Affiliate Links)
+Examples of online retailers: - eBay, Etsy, Amazon.co.uk, Amazon.com (Affiliate Links)

 Garden Centre and Nurseries

-Garden Centres often have a large selection and range of houseplants to pick and buy from
+Garden Centres like one, often have a large selection and range of houseplants to pick from

 The people selling them should be knowledgeable and keen to assist you where possible, you've obviously gone there to look for a plant and they'll sell you one if possible.